Neuroscience Research Domain

 We will build on this experience, and fully utilise the knowledge and resources within Health Innovation Manchester to develop this aspect of the domain.

-Neuroscience Domain Small Award Scheme: Deadline 5 February 2021
+Stroke Small Award Scheme: Deadline 5 March 2021